mamrhein/rational/README.md

 The package _rational_ provides a _Rational_ number type which can represent rational numbers of (nearly) arbitrary magnitude and precision.
-It can be used as a replacement for _fractions.Fraction_, with some addtional functions and, up to some magnitude, a better performance.
+It can be used as a replacement for _fractions.Fraction_, with some addtional functions and, with numbers up to some magnitude, a better performance.

 ### Usage